SriHarshaKarumuri/JavaNotes/Interview Questions.md

 - 🌱 Default vs Static methods in interfaces
 - 🌱 Diamond problem in default methods and resolution using `A.super.method()`
 - 🌱 `private` methods in interfaces
+- Explain about Functional Interfaces how many are there and there return types.
+-

 ---